fabfuel/ecs-deploy/README.rst

     $ ecs deploy my-cluster my-service --command webserver "nginx"

 This will modify the **webserver** container and change its command to "nginx".
+If you have a command that requries arugments as well, then you can simply specify it like this as you would normally do:

+    $ ecs deploy my-cluster my-service --command webserver "ngnix -c /etc/ngnix/ngnix.conf"

 Set a task role